How Often and When to Water Your Plants

 - Water at the base of the plants avoiding wetting the lowest leaves can help prevent fungal diseases such as downy mildew.

 When is the best time to water?

-Early morning is the best time of day to water the garden.
+- Early morning is the best time of day to water the garden.
 It’s still cool outside, which means less water evaporates and more can reach the roots of the plants.

-If this isn’t possible, late afternoon or early evening is also a good time.
+- If this isn’t possible, late afternoon or early evening is also a good time.

-Every plant has its own watering needs.
+At the end of the day every plant has its own watering needs.
 If in doubt, check the product page of our website for your plant, where you’ll find complete care instructions for each variety.